 There are twenty-eight OSHA-approved State Plans, operating state-wide occupational safety and health programs.
 State Plans are required to have standards and enforcement programs that are at least as effective as OSHA's and may have different or more stringent requirements.

 Asbestos hazards are addressed in specific standards for general industry and shipyard employment.
-This section highlights OSHA standards, preambles to final rules (background to final rules), Federal Registers (rules, proposed rules, and notices), directives (instructions for compliance officers), official letters of interpretation of the standards related to asbestos.
+This section highlights OSHA standards, preambles to final rules (background to final rules), Federal Register notices (rules, proposed rules), directives (instruction to OSHA staff), letters of interpretation (official letters of interpretation of the standards) related to asbestos.

 Assigned Protection Factors; Final Rule.
 Final Rules 71:50121-50192, (August 24, 2006).
 Revises the existing Respiratory Protection Standard to add definitions and requirements for Assigned Protection Factors (APFs) and Maximum Use Concentrations (MUCs).
 The revisions also supersede the respirator selection provisions of existing substance-specific standards, including the Asbestos Standards, with these new APFs.

 Shipyard Employment "Tool Bag" Directive.
 CPL 02-00-157, (April 1, 2014).
 Provides OSHA offices, interested industry representatives, State Plan programs and federal agencies with guidance concerning the application of occupational safety and health standards in shipyard employment.
 Also, this instruction provides current information and ensures the consistent enforcement of OSHA's shipyard employment standards (29 CFR Part 1915).

 OSHA Asbestos Standard.
 (March 4, 1996).
 Answers several questions concerning the general industry asbestos standard.